nonkiru/nonkiru.art/src/index.md

 ---
 <div style="height: 5rem; -webkit-mask-image: linear-gradient(180deg, #000 60%, transparent);">

-<small>23 December 2023</small>

-Hello friends!
-I'm back with another ramble about my week.
-Though honestly, this is closer to about a month...
-I'll keep this preramble short and sweet ~ so umm.
-Yeah!!
+<small>19 January 2024</small>

+Hello friends!!
+As the title suggests, I recently swapped from Windows 10 to Linux Mint.
+It's been something that I've been meaning to do for a about a week now.

 </div>
-<a href="/blog/more_moments_from_my_week/">Read more of this post!</a>
+<a href="/blog/installing_linux/">Read more of this post!</a>
 </div>

 </div>